rethinkdb/rethinkdb-rs/api/python/transformations/order_by.md

 be done on arbitrarily large tables, or after a [between](/api/python/between/) command using the same index.
 This applies to both secondary indexes and the primary key (e.g., `index='id'`).

+Sorting functions passed to `order_by` must be deterministic.
+You cannot, for instance, order rows using the [random](/api/python/random/) command.
+Using a non-deterministic function with `order_by` will raise a `ReqlQueryLogicError`.

 __Example:__ Order all the posts using the index `date`.

 ```py